vatsal278/AccountManagementSvc/README.md

 ```

 ## Update services
-This endpoint updates the active service and available service column acc to query
+This endpoint updates the services column acc to query
 #### Specification:
 Method: `PUT`